DataDog/documentation/content/en/developers/metrics/metrics_type.md

 * [DogStatsD][4]
 * [Agent Check][5]

-Each source having its own limitations, a metric submission type does not always map exactly to the Datadog in-app stored type:
+Each source has its own limitations, and metric submission types do not always map exactly to the Datadog in-app stored types:

 | Submission Source | Submission Method (python)           | Submission Type | Datadog In-App Type |
 |-------------------|--------------------------------------|-----------------|---------------------|